 Four years of engineering experience three years of which shall have been in water or wastewater treatment plant operations, industrial waste control, watersheds management or water resources planning and research management.

 One year of environmental engineering experience at the supervisory level in the area of specialization.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources, which has included the completion of a bachelor's degree program at an accredited college or university in an acceptable area of engineering as an educational minimum.

 PHYSICAL AND MEDICAL REQUIREMENTS

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as a Sanitary Engineer 4 if required by work assignment.
+Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as an Environmental Engineer 4 if required by work assignment.